Ofcom control who can transmit where, and on what frequency, to make sure that different users do not cause interference to each other.

 Radios that meet this standard (usually called "PMR446" radios) can only have a power output of 0.5 watts, which means that their range is less than the more powerful licensable business walkie-talkies, that have power outputs of 4 to 5 watts.
 They all use the same 8 channels, which can sometimes cause problems if there are a lot of radio users on these channels in a given area.

-Use of more powerful radios (up to 5 watts for handheld radios, and up to 25 watts for vehicle radios and "base stations") requires some sort of a licence.
+Use of more powerful radios (up to 5 watts for handheld walkie talkie radios, and up to 25 watts for vehicle radios and "base stations") requires some sort of a licence from Ofcom.

 Licenced handheld walkie-talkies can have 5 watts power output, but "licence-free" PMR446 radios can only have ½ watt power output, so the licenced radios will have a better range and better signal penetration in buildings.